The reactor antineutrino anomaly and low energy threshold neutrino experiments: Perspectives for Coherent neutrino nucleus scattering in reactor experiments

 In the above equation, $P_{\nu_{\alpha}\rightarrow\nu_{\alpha}}^{\text{SBL}}$ represents the neutrino survival probability as expressed in Eq.~(\ref{eq:survprob}).
 The differential cross section has just been discussed above, and the antineutrino flux will depend on the specific reactor under consideration.
 With this expression we can make a forecast for different experimental setups.
 We will consider the case of the MINER, RED100, and TEXONO proposal with the fluxes and thresholds mentioned above.
 We will assume that each experiment will measure exactly the standard prediction for the three active neutrino picture.
 With this hypothesis we will obtain an expected $\chi^2$ analysis assuming only statistical errors.

-The result of this computations for the MINER Collaboration is shown in the Fig.~(\ref{fig:miner}), where we have considered two different baselines of $1$~m and $3$~m.
+The result of these computations for the MINER Collaboration is shown in the Fig.~(\ref{fig:miner}), where we have considered two different baselines of $1$~m and $3$~m.
 Since we are using only statistical errors, our analysis can be considered as very optimistic.
 In order to consider the more realistic counterpart, we have also shown in the same figure the case where the detector can only achieve a $50$~\% efficiency.
 We can notice that for a baseline of $1$ m the MINER Collaboration could exclude the current best fit point to the sterile neutrino analysis~\cite{Gariazzo:2017fdh}.
 A similar analysis was done for the case of the RED100 proposal where we have considered the Kalinin nuclear power plant as the antineutrino flux source.
 We show in Fig.~(\ref{fig:red100}) the case of two different baselines and two possible efficiencies.
-The expectative to improve the current constraints on the mixing with a sterile neutrino is also promising in this case, despite the relatively high detection energy threshold.
+The expectative to improve the current constraints on the mixing with a sterile neutrino is even more promising in this case, despite the relatively high detection energy threshold.
+In the case of the CONNIE proposal, we have performed a similar analysis, shown in Fig.~(\ref{fig:CONNIE}) where it is also possible to reach the region of interest for the sterile signal.

 We have also analyzed the case of the TEXONO proposal.
 The results are shown in Fig.~(\ref{fig:texono}).
 As in the previous cases, we have also considered different possibilities for this proposal.
 In particular, we take into account different quenching factors for the detector.
 This factor represents the ratio of the electron recoil to nucleus recoil energy~\cite{Simon:2002cw}, which gives us an important correction since the detector response to a nucleus recoil energy is different from the response coming from electron calibration sources.
 The quenching factor is given by